 Child Development and Education is an inter-departmental major that offers a holistic approach to how children learn, focusing on development from birth through childhood.
 The major combines coursework in education and psychology to provide students with a firm grounding in developmental psychology and the principles of elementary instruction and assessment.

-Students majoring in Child Development and Education have the option to seek certification in the State of Pennsylvania for Early Childhood Certification in grades Prek-4 and/or Grades 4-8 for Language Arts or Mathematics or Science or Social Studies.
-Special Education Prek-8 is an available option for Prek-4 and Grades 4-8 certification candidates majoring in Child Development and Education.
+Students majoring in Child Development and Education have the option to seek certification (Admission & Certification Requirements for Level I Professional Certification) in the State of Pennsylvania for Early Childhood Certification in grades PreK-4 and/or Grades 4-8 for Language Arts or Mathematics or Science or Social Studies.
+Special Education PreK-8 is an available option for PreK-4 and Grades 4-8 certification candidates majoring in Child Development and Education.